cleanlab/cleanlab/docs/source/cleanlab/datalab/guide/issue_type_description.rst

 ``is_underperforming_group_issue``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A boolean column, where `True` indicates that the dataset has a cluster of "difficult" examples for which the model predictions are poor.
+A boolean column, where `True` indicates which examples belong to the subgroup (i.e. cluster/slice) for which model predictions are significantly worse than for the rest of the dataset.
+If there is no such underperforming subgroup detected, then all values will be `False`.

 ``underperforming_group_score``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A numeric column with scores between 0 and 1.
-Only examples belonging to the underperforming group have a score less than 1.
+Only examples belonging to a detected underperforming group receive a score less than 1.
-Every score in the group receive the same score, which which is the ratio of group's label quality score and the mean label quality score across the dataset.
+Every example in the underperforming group shares the same score, which is the ratio of group's label quality score vs. the mean label quality score across the dataset.
-The lower the score, the quality the group is considered to be worse than the rest of the dataset.
+The lower the score, the worse the model predictions are for this particular subgroup relative to the rest of the dataset.

 .. jinja ::